beer-psi/saekawa/README.md

 ### Caveats
-This hook requires the game's network communications to be decrypted, which can be done by patching the game binary with your preferred patcher.
+This hook requires the game's network communications to be decrypted, which can be done by patching the game binary with your preferred patcher. (if you're already running a local server like Aqua or ARTEMiS and had no idea encryption even existed, you're good to go)

 If you choose not to patch, you will need to obtain the necessary keys and provide them in the configuration file.